Prepared for

 Why This Work Matters

-Most organizations think: "Invest in offices" or "Maintain culture."
-I proved you can do both simultaneously if you: (1) Separate what needs to happen from how you do it, (2) Build structure that scales leadership without bottlenecking, (3) Show up personally and prove you're going through it too.
+Modernization and culture are not enemies.
+They're the same problem.
+Most organizations think they have to choose: invest in offices or maintain culture.
+I proved you can do both simultaneously if you separate what needs to happen from how you do it, build structure that scales leadership without bottlenecking, and show up personally to prove you're going through it too.

 Innovation | Vangent/Pearson

-Revolver
+Revolver LCMS

-Content for Infinite Reuse.
+Designing Enterprise Content for Infinite Reuse

-Fortune 500 Clients
+3 Fortune 500 Clients

-Global
+Global Deployment

 The Market Moment (2001)